akshathmangudi/weightlens/README.md

 ## To use
 Simply run `pip install weightlens` into your virtual environment and start by running `lens analyze <filename>.pth`

+## Status
+ALL TESTS AND LINT CHECKS PASS.

 ## Contributing
 1. **Step 0**: Clone this repo.
 2. **Step 1**: Setup a virtual environment of your choice.
 The standard is uv as a `requirements.txt` does not exist here.